C-Chads/tinygl/README.md

 ### glDrawText(const unsigned char* text, int x, int y, unsigned int pixel)

-This function can be added to display lists.
+This function can be added to display lists as glPlotPixel calls, the text is not saved in a display list.

 Draws a pre-made 8x8 font to the screen.
 You can change its displayed size with...